stolostron/rhacm-docs/security/create_iam_policy.md

 1. Log in to your cluster from the console.

-2. From the navigation menu, click Governance and risk to view a table list of your policies.
+2. From the navigation menu, click **Govern risk** to view a table list of your policies.

    **Note**: You can filter the table list of your policies by selecting the All policies tab or Cluster violations tab.